kalbzero/angular_pokemon/README.md

 ### 🔹 **Layout inspired by the Pokémon anime**

--   Header with classic font and colors from the series.\
+-   Header with classic font and colors from the series.
--   Animated Poké Ball as loading screen..\
+-   Animated Poké Ball as loading screen.
 -   Light and fun aesthetic, yet still responsive.

 ### 🔹 Evolution of Pokémon with a dynamic grid.